brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

    Li 6.94

-Famously, this can be coupled with the Python dictionary’s ``item()`` method to easily visit each key along with its value without the expense of any key lookups.
+Famously, this can be coupled with the Python dictionary’s ``item()`` method to easily visit each dictionary key and value without the expense of a key lookup at the top of each loop.

 .. testcode::

    d = {'H': 1.008, 'He': 4.003, 'Li': 6.94}

-   # You don’t need to:
+   # You don’t need to...
    for symbol in d.keys():
        weight = d[symbol]
        print(symbol, weight)

-   # Instead, you can:
+   # ...instead, you can simply:
    for symbol, weight in d.items():
        print(symbol, weight)